electric-eloquence/gulp/docs/recipes/running-task-steps-per-folder.md

-# Generating a file per folder
+# Running task steps per folder

 If you have a set of folders, and wish to perform a set of tasks on each, for instance...